glennmckechnie/weewx-wxobs/README.md

 p.s. datepicker's origins are unknown but a search of github will turn up many versions.
 I'll find one that matches this one and give a link - [This one](https://github.com/chrishulbert/datepicker) is very close to it.

 # Previous Changes

+**Update: Feb 2024**

+Weewx is now at version 5.x

+While weewx can still be run as the root user, a default install (deb package) now installs and sets up the application to run under the user weewx.

+This means that wxobs can no longer write to the /usr/share/php directory.
+The simplest fix is to change that directory to /var/tmp where weewx can write the file and the apache2 webserver can read it.

+That change has been enabled in the wxobs/skin.conf file.

 **Update: June 2022**